Glacier Sightseeing & Activities

 The Mendenhall is just one of the 38 major glaciers that flow from the Juneau Icefield, an expanse of interconnected glaciers that sits just behind the mountains next to Juneau.
 The Icefield covers more than 1,500 square miles and runs from the Taku River inlet east of town to Skagway, 90 miles northwest.
 Now that's one big ice cube.

 You have lots of options if you want to explore our glaciers.
 You can actually drive to the Mendenhall Glacier, but ground tour companies offer trips as well.
 Once you're there, the Forest Service operates an excellent walk-up visitor center.
+The center provides regular updates about the glacier and surrounding area -- check it out.

 Recognized as the thickest glacier in the world measuring in just short of a mile thick (4,845 feet or 1,477 m), the Taku Glacier sits just to the southeast of downtown Juneau.
 An amazing fact about the Taku is that it’s one of only a handful of glaciers in the word that’s advancing.
 According to the Juneau Icefield Research Program, the Taku has been measured advancing at a rate of 56 ft. per year since 1988!
 This epic display of raw wilderness serves as a reminder to everyone that whether it’s our glaciers, our mountains, the local bears, or migratory whales, the beauty of Southeast Alaska is everywhere!